ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/tfvars.md

 ## 3) Openshift level

-The level of of product is customized with the following *tarball* fields.
+The level of product is customized with the following *tarball* fields.
 You do not have to change anything, they have been adapted for Openshift 4.10.11

 ```text
 ### OpenShift Installation Details